mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

 **Completed:**
 - ✅ Created `SecurityProtocolsCore` with foundation-free types and protocols
-- ✅ Implemented `SecurityBridge` for Foundation conversions
+- ✅ Implemented `SecurityBridge` for all Foundation conversions
 - ✅ Added tests for both modules to validate functionality
 - ✅ Established correct dependency structure (SecurityBridge depends on SecurityProtocolsCore)